Cockpit SX - Review

 Unlike the Evo which uses an interchangeable RF module, the synthesiser on the Cockpit SX is integrated on the motherboard, therefore the frequency band cannot be changed.
 This could be a consideration if you wish to take it to another country.

 The Tx performed flawlessly during flight tests.
-I should point out that my mobile phone is always switched off while flying, In accordance with BMFA and MPX guidelines.
+I should point out that my mobile phone is always switched off while flying, in accordance with BMFA and MPX guidelines.

 Model Types